evmcnb/quartz/content/Pearls/Anaphylactic shock.md

 1. Secure the airway - 100% O2
 2. Remove cause
 3. **Adrenaline IM 1:1000 - repeat dose every 5 min if needed** as guided by BP, pulse, and respiratory function until better.
+IM adrenaline should be injected in the anterolateral aspect of the middle third of the thigh

 | Group           | Dose           |
 | --------------- | -------------- |